KDE/digikam-doc/main_window/people_view.rst

 .. |icon_showfacetags| image:: images/mainwindow_icon_showfacetags.webp

 If you don't see them, click the people button |icon_showfacetags| in the upper left corner of the preview.
 If there is more than one face tag on the image it will also be represented by more than one thumbnail.
-In the screenshot above this is the case with the two topmost thumbnails.
+This is the case with the screenshot above take in preview mode.

 .. figure:: images/mainwindow_face_tag_edit.webp
     :alt: